kubeflow/website/content/en/docs/gke/private-clusters.md

    management cluster to include the missing fields.

    * Check Issue [kubeflow/gcp-blueprints#32](https://github.com/kubeflow/gcp-blueprints/issues/32)
      to find out if it has been resolved in later versions of CNRM.
-If the issue hasn't been resolved, there should be directions for a workaround.
+If the issue hasn't been resolved, you can follow the instructions in the issue to work around the problem.

-1. Fetch the blueprint
+1. Fetch the blueprint by running this command:

    ```
    kpt pkg get https://github.com/kubeflow/gcp-blueprints.git/kubeflow@master ./${PKGDIR}